Apple Watch: Input and sensors

-For input, the Watch features a "digital crown" on one side which can be turned to scroll or zoom content on screen, and pressed to return to the home screen.
-Next to the crown (on the same side of the watch) is the Side Button, which can be used to display recently used apps and access Apple Pay, which is used for contactless payment.
-The Watch also prominently features a touchscreen; prior to Series 6/SE, the screen included Force Touch technology, which enabled the display to become pressure-sensitive and therefore capable of distinguishing between a tap and a press for displaying contextual menus.
-Force Touch has since been physically removed in Watch Series 6 and Watch SE, and has been disabled via software on Watch Series 5 and earlier on models supporting watchOS 7.
+For input, the Apple Watch features a "digital crown" on one side, which can be turned to scroll or zoom content on screen, and pressed to return to the home screen or display recently used apps.
+Next to the crown (on the same side of the watch) is the Side Button, which can be used to access Control Center and the contactless payment service Apple Pay.
+The Apple Watch also prominently features a touchscreen; before Series 6/SE, the screen included Force Touch technology, which enabled the display to become pressure-sensitive and therefore capable of distinguishing between a tap and a press for displaying contextual menus.
+Force Touch has since been physically removed in Watch Series 6 and Watch SE, and has been disabled via software on the Series 5 and earlier on models supporting watchOS 7.

-Additional sensors integrated into the Watch include an accelerometer, gyroscope, and barometer, which are used to determine device orientation, user movement, and altitude.
+Additional sensors integrated into the Apple Watch include an accelerometer, gyroscope, and barometer, which are used to determine device orientation, user movement, and altitude.
 The back of all Apple Watches are equipped with a Heart Rate Monitor, which projects infrared and green light from light-emitting diodes (LEDs) onto the user's skin and photodiodes measure the varying amount of light reflected.
 Because blood absorbs green light and reflects red light, the amounts of each type of reflected light are compared to determine heart rate.
-The Watch adjusts the sampling rate and LED brightness as needed.
-Starting with the Series 4, Apple added electrical sensors to the Digital Crown and back, allowing the Watch to take electrocardiogram (ECG) readings; the device won FDA clearance in October 2018, becoming the first consumer device capable of taking an ECG.
+The Apple Watch adjusts the sampling rate and LED brightness as needed.
+Starting with the Series 4, Apple added electrical sensors to the Digital Crown and back, allowing the Apple Watch to take electrocardiogram (ECG) readings; the device won FDA clearance in October 2018, becoming the first consumer device capable of taking an ECG.
 A blood oxygen monitor was added with the Series 6 in 2020, albeit as a "wellness" device not capable of diagnosing a medical condition.
 The blood oxygen monitor added red LEDs to the back, allowing the watch to determine oxygen levels by measuring blood color.
-The Watch SE reverted to the capabilities of the Series 3, dropping the electrical sensors and blood oxygen monitor.
+The Apple Watch SE reverted to the capabilities of the Series 3, dropping the electrical sensors and blood oxygen monitor.

 Battery

 Apple rates the device's battery for 18 hours of mixed usage.
-Apple Watch is charged by means of inductive charging.
-If the watch's battery depletes to less than 10 percent, the user is alerted and offered to enable Low Power Mode, which allows the user to continually use the watch while some features are disabled.
+The Apple Watch is charged by means of inductive charging.
+If the watch's battery depletes to less than 10 percent, the user is alerted and offered to enable Low Power Mode, which allows the user to continue to use the watch while some features are disabled.
 The watch then reverts to its original mode when the battery is sufficiently charged.